Can Ergonomic Hazards Exist In All Work Environments

 What Is An Ergonomic Hazard

 An ergonomic hazard is anything in your work setup or work task that puts avoidable stress on your body.
-Which means not just your back.
-We're talking wrists, shoulders, eyes, even your hearing posture if you're craning to listen in a loud room.
+Not just your back.
+Consider this: we're talking wrists, shoulders, eyes, even your hearing posture if you're craning to listen in a loud room.
 It's the mismatch between the job and the human doing it.

 Look, the human body is adaptable.
 But it's not built to hold one position for eight hours, or to twist into weird angles daily, or to repeat the same micro-motion thousands of times without variation.
 When the work demands more than the body can comfortably give, that gap is the hazard.